-My 5-year-old son and I have been having fun doing some fall activities during the weeks counting down to Thanksgiving.
-I saw this fun candy corn counting activity on Pinterest and thought my son would like it.
-The activity I saw was a little too easy for him so I decided to change it up a bit to make it harder.
+My kids and I love to do fall activities during the weeks counting down to Thanksgiving.
+I saw this fun candy corn math activity on Pinterest and thought my son would like it.
+It’s a perfect math counting activity for preschool or kindergarten.

 This post may contain affiliate links.

 - Candy corn

 Cut out the yellow and green construction paper in the shapes of ears of corn (see photo).
 You can use a pattern to trace them, or just cut them out free hand.
 They don’t have to look perfect.
 Glue the pieces together to look like ears of corn.

 The object of this activity is for your child to count candy corns.
 There is a couple of ways you can have your child do this activity, depending on their math skills.